UltimateWarr/Ultimate-Warrior-V2/README.md

 * Ping, enable/disable & many other commands.
 * Continual updates & optimizations, new features and support for future patches.

-Lifetime access 75€ via PayPal, message me on Discord for more information (config file/README available to view on request):
+Lifetime access 75€ via PayPal, message me on Discord for more information (config file/README/testimonials available to view on request):

+Trials now available under certain conditions.

 **UltimateWarrior#5539**